josmar-crwdstffng/angular/aio/content/guide/docs-style-guide.md

 In all other cases, code snippets should be generated automatically from tested code samples.

-For hypothetical examples such as illustrations of configuration options in a JSON file, use the `<code-example>` tag with the `header` attribute to identify the context.
+For hypothetical examples such as illustrations of configuration options in a JSON file, use the `code-example` element with the `header` attribute to identify the context.

 <a id="from-code-samples"></a>